-Software Application: a specific software program designed to perform a set of programmed tasks (e.g. PowerPoint, WeVideo, PhotoShop, etc.)
+Software Application: A software application is a specific software program designed to perform a set of programmed tasks (e.g. PowerPoint, WeVideo, PhotoShop, etc.).

-Digital Artifact: any product or asset that is digital (e.g. infographic, video, a selfie photo)
+Digital Artifact: A digital artifact is any product or asset that is digital (e.g. infographic, video, a selfie photo).

-Media: refers to all the different ways used to communicate information (e.g. billboards, newspapers, TV, flyers, radio, etc.)
+Media: Media refers to all the different ways used to communicate information (e.g. billboards, newspapers, TV, flyers, radio, etc.).

-Platform: refers to the way the digital object is delivered (e.g. as on a blog, through a YouTube video, in a slideshow presentation, an online poster, in a social media site, etc.)
+Platform: A platform refers to the way the digital object is delivered (e.g. as on a blog, through a YouTube video, in a slideshow presentation, an online poster, in a social media site, etc.)

 I Can Statements

 - know there are different media tools for communicating an idea

 - understand the advantages and disadvantages of using different media tools